 Better Filtration

 Many fish owners obsess about their filtration systems while entirely ignoring live plants.
-Aquatic plants are one of the best filtrations available, used in aquariums.
+Aquatic plants are one of the best filtrations available when used in aquariums.
+The oxygen boost is vital for healthy and active bettas.

-Algae and plants sometimes fight for the same nutrients.
-Including plants in your Betta aquarium significantly reduces the number of nutrients accessible to harmful algae.
+Algae and plants compete for the same nutrients.
+Excessive nutrient levels will cause algae bloom.
+Including plants in your betta aquarium significantly reduces the amount of nutrients accessible to harmful algae.

 Maintenance

-Fake plants are designed to be “set and forget.”
+Fake plants are designed to “set and forget.”
 Live plants, on the other hand, need more effort.
-You must ensure that the plants receive adequate sunlight and nutrients, trim them every few weeks, and pay close attention to water conditions.
+You must ensure the plants receive adequate light and nutrients, trim them every few weeks, and pay close attention to water conditions.
+Live plants can also develop diseases, be eaten by fish, and may not always look their best.

 Lighting Requirements

 To thrive, live plants require light.
-Large tanks with more demanding plants may necessitate the purchase of costly lighting and CO2 equipment.
+Large tanks with more demanding plants may end up costing you more as you’d have to add expensive lighting systems with different light spectrums to suit the fish and plants.

 Aquatic Plants Vs. Semi-Submersible Plants

-If you choose to keep live plants in your betta fish tank, make sure you properly take care of them.
-While most plants for bettas are low maintenance, some require regular trimming or regular skimming of the water for debris.
-With the right care, your plants will last you a lifetime, make your tank look great, and provide an almost natural habitat for your betta fish.
+If you keep live plants in your betta fish tank, ensure you properly care for them.
+While most plants for betta tanks are low maintenance, some require regular trimming and regular skimming of the water for debris.
+With the proper care, your plants will grow indefinitely, make your tank look great, and provide an almost natural habitat for your betta fish.

 FAQs

-No, they do not eat plants.
-Betta fish is a predatory fish that feeds on zooplankton, tiny crustaceans, and the larvae of aquatic insects like mosquitoes.
+Betta fish can graze on plants as they are omnivores, but they prefer to feed on zooplankton, tiny crustaceans, and the larvae of aquatic insects like mosquitoes.

 Conclusion

-Armed with all the essentials, you can confidently select the best aquarium plants for your betta fishes.
+Now you are armed with all the essentials, you can confidently select the best aquarium plants for your betta fish.
 Living plants contribute oxygen to the water, boosting the growth of beneficial microorganisms and eliminating harmful pollutants.